shays10/jvmworkshop/SuperUuidGenerator/solution/Solution.md

  }
 ```

-This will cleanup after each request is destroyed, and the next time out thread will serve a request
+This will clean up after each request is destroyed, and the next time out thread will serve a request
 it will generate a brand new SuperUUID.